yaonan1998/Computational_Chemistry/MD/README.md

   ],

   # The number of parallel runs for one system with different initial configurations.
+  # If only 1 run is required, you can index 1 or false.
   "parallel_run": 2,

   # The simulation and annealing temperature (unit=K).